G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Detailed Algorithms

 where $\gamma$ is a positive number and set to $0.01$ in experiments.

-Eq.~\eqref{eq:aggregate_global} considers that the magnitude of the divergence between malicious and benign global models is influenced by three factors: the relative level of maliciousness of clients within a malicious cluster, the average median norm of model updates, and the difference between two global models.
-When the malicious global model $G^{-}$ significantly diverges from benign global model $G^{+}$, the aggregated new global model $G^{r + 1}$ will further deviate from $G^{-}$.
-As a result, the performance of $G^{r + 1}$ on backdoored samples diminishes, compelling malicious clients to generate larger model updates to change the update direction of the global model towards backdoor implantation, thereby increasing the chance of detection.
-The ablation study of this module is provided in Appendix~\ref{subsec:ada_impact}.
+Eq.~\eqref{eq:aggregate_global} considers that the magnitude of the divergence between normal and poisoned global models is influenced by three factors: the relative level of maliciousness of clients within a malicious cluster, the average median norm of model updates, and the difference between two global models.
+When the poisoned global model $G^{-}$ significantly diverges from normal global model $G^{+}$, the aggregated new global model $G^{r + 1}$ will veers further away from $G^{-}$.
+Consequently, the performance of $G^{r + 1}$ on backdoored samples diminishes, compelling malicious clients to generate larger model updates in an attempt to alter the update direction of the global model towards backdoor implantation, thereby increasing the chance of detection.

+In summary, we design the first three modules for constructing the client attribute graph and utilizing the graph clustering to precisely identify malicious clients, and introduce the fourth module for eliminating the influence of previously embedded backdoors.